James Gareth Endicott: Missionary in China

 While Endicott was a missionary in China, he taught English in China and became professor of English and Ethics at West China Union University.
 He became social advisor to Chiang Kai-shek and political advisor to his New Life Movement and served as an advisor to US military intelligence from 1944 to 1945 as a liaison between the American military and the Chinese Communist forces fighting against the Japanese in World War II.

 Initially a supporter of Chiang Kai-shek and his wife, he once compared Chiang to Abraham Lincoln and described Madame Chiang as a combination of Helen of Troy, Florence Nightingale and Joan of Arc.
 He became disillusioned after seeing Chiang's officers starve their troops and by the Kuomintang's corruption.

 Endicott was impressed by the Communists and became friends with Zhou Enlai as the Chinese Civil War resumed, and he became a supporter of the Chinese Communist Party.
 During the war he provided an underground network where pro-communist forces could meet and exchange ideas.

 After the war, he spoke at student demonstrations, urging opposition to the Nationalist government and provoking criticism from the church in Canada.
 This led to his resignation from the ministry and the mission on May 5, 1946, after the United Church of Canada gave him an ultimatum to either modify his public statements or quit.
 In August 1946 Endicott was invited to help write a constitution for the new League for the Protection of Human Rights in China.
 Paul Yen, Talitha Gerlach, Y. T. Wu and other liberals were also asked to participate.
-At Zhou En-lai's urging, he moved to Shanghai to publish the underground anti-Kuomintang Shanghai Newsletter.
+At Zhou Enlai's urging, he moved to Shanghai to publish the underground anti-Kuomintang Shanghai Newsletter.
 The newsletter was aimed at westerners in the Kuomintang stronghold as well as at trying to convince western governments that Chiang's regime was corrupt and dictatorial.